evgenyneu/Auk/README.md

 ## Image caching

 Auk uses [moa image downloader](https://github.com/evgenyneu/moa) for getting remote images.
 You can configure its caching settings by settings the `Moa.settings.cache.requestCachePolicy` property.
+Add `import moa` to your source code if you used Carthage or CocoaPods setup methods.

 ```Swift